 In the United States, when permitted by law, the Company self insures against workers' compensation claims arising from medical expenses incurred due to work accidents or illness.
 For uncovered risks, the Company estimates the associated liabilities through an actuarial calculation, considering historical information of claims, demographic factors, severity of past events and other actuarial assumptions; to estimate the expected outflows of economic resources and projected timing of the settlement of these claims.
-The discount rate applied during 2019 was 3.69%.
-At December 31, 2019, the Company has Ps.21,558 (U.S.\$1,144 thousand) of expected insurance reimbursements that are included in consolidated balance sheet as a component of accounts receivable.
+At December 31, 2021 and 2020, the discount rate applied was 3.22% and 2.67% respectively.
+At December 31, 2021 and 2020, the Company has Ps.25,215 (U.S.\$1,225 thousands) and Ps.24,976 (U.S.\$1,252 thousands) of expected insurance reimbursements that are included in consolidated balance sheet as a component of accounts receivable.